Available in Classic and VPC

 - In the role switching popup, select the role you wish to switch.

-- Account role: in the role list, set the role switch status of the role you will use to ON.
+- Account role: In the role list, set the role switch status of the role you will use to "ON."

-- Account role: in the role list, set the role switch status of the role you will use to ON.
+- Account role: In the role list, set the role switch status of the role you will use to "ON."

 Assign switchRole policy

-To enable a sub account to switch to a role that is assigned as the application target of the Account Role, the switchRole policy must be assigned to the sub account.
+To enable a sub account to switch to a role that is assigned as the application target of the account role, the switchRole policy must be assigned to the sub account.

-- In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Policies in order.
+> Services > Management & Governance > Sub Account > Policies. - Click [Create policy].

 - Create a policy by entering the Set application targets.

-- Service: Sub Account
+- Service: Sub Account.

-- Action name: Change/switchRole
+- Action name: Change/switchRole.

-- Resource: select whether to specify a resource > click [Select resource] > select the assigned Account Role resource to apply
+- Resource: Select whether to specify a resource > click [Select resource] > select the assigned account role resource to apply.

-- Click the login ID of the sub account that you want to use for role switching.
+> Services > Management & Governance > Sub Account > Sub Account. - Click the login ID of the sub account that you want to use for role switching.

 - Add the user-defined policy that you have created.